adityas129/blog/content/about.md

 description = "about"
 +++

-I'm building and exploring in interfaces, financial infrastructure, AGI and consumer social.
+I'm currently building and exploring in ML, interfaces, financial infrastructure, and consumer AI.
 I am extremely excited about building important things that make the world better for everybody.

 &nbsp;